The difference between funeral insurance and pre-paid funerals

 Funeral Insurance allows the policy holder to pay a premium over a set amount of time, reducing the need for an upfront payment.
 When the funds are required, your insurer will pay your beneficiaries an agreed amount to cover the cost of your funeral.

 Prepaid funeral plans require an upfront payment, and you manage all the details for your future funeral.
-Depending on the terms of your agreement, you may pay a lump sum for the total balance or pay instalments.
-The paid amount is invested in a funeral fund and released when it’s required.2
+Depending on the terms of your agreement, you may pay a lump sum for the total balance or pay installments.
+The paid amount is invested in a funeral fund and released when it’s required.